 The Journey to the Falls Teacher's guide includes handouts, classroom activities, resources and logistical information presented at the teacher's workshop.

 In the Aluminum Boat Activity students will learn why boats float and why, without buoyancy, river and sea transportation, exploration, and commerce on the Mississippi River would not have been possible.
 In this activity, students will build aluminum foil boats and evaluate their designs using pennies as cargo.

 Students will use common household tools to discover how aquatic insects feed and what they are likely to feed on.
 In addition, students will be able to describe food chains.

 The student will learn and describe how different kinds of bird beaks have adapted to feed on different foods within a specific habitat by using simple household tools.

 Bridge Span Activity

-Students will research bridge types and construction and then try their hand at designing and building a bridge.
+Students will research bridge types and construction and then try their hand at designing and building a strong bridge structure.

 Student groups will conduct and evaluate results of two experiments to demonstrate (1) how water pollution happens and (2) how to prevent it.